leclair-7/CarND-Behavioral-Cloning-P3/writeup_report.md

 Then I lowered the training rate from 10^-3 to 10^-4.
 This made the car drive smoother and made a change in the number of epochs more noticeable.

 Initially the training runs that consisted of the class supplied data set resulted in satisfactory results that is, almost successful.
 However, the car touched the line after two different curves.
 After trying drop out layers in different places, epoch numbers, and pooling layers, I decided to do recovery laps.
 This consists of recording the car when it is in an undesirable place such as close to a lane marker, and then turning the car back to the center of the lane.
 This was done for two laps, and then I recorded one lap of the car going counterclockwise around the race course.
 This was to help the car generalize and also to make the curve drives smoother.
+The recovery laps trained model failed on submission which led me on the seemingly more robust approach of randomly augmenting each image before it is sent to the model.
+This is described at the beginning of section 3.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.